Windows Device Console (Devcon.exe)

 Restart the device or computer DevCon can restart a local device, reboot the local system on demand, or reboot the local system if required for another DevCon operation.

 The DevCon source code is also available so that you can examine the methods that DevCon uses to retrieve and change setup and configuration data.
 DevCon illustrates the use of general setup functions, device installation functions, and PnP Configuration Manager functions.
-The source code for the Device Console (DevCon) Tool is available from the MSDN Hardware Samples code gallery.
+The source code for the Device Console (DevCon) Tool is available in the Windows driver samples repository on GitHub.